Belk Gymnasium: Today

 With the opening of Halton Arena, Belk Gym was no longer needed as a host for intercollegiate activities.
 Its bleachers were removed in 2000, and the main floor was removed in 2003; at that time, the overhead scoreboard was also removed.
-The facility now houses the Department of Recreational Services and the Department of Kinesiology for UNC Charlotte.
+The facility now houses the Department of Kinesiology for UNC Charlotte.

 The gym is still an integral part of UNC Charlotte's recreation and classroom usage.
 The second-floor houses RM 229, nicknamed "The Stadium" by students because of its old school stadium-style seats and elevated floor.
 Belk went through renovations which started in 2014, including a refreshed facade and interior renovation that added new classroom space as part of UNC Charlotte's 2010 Master Plan.
 This allowed for the Kinesiology program to expand beyond its previous capabilities.
 The renovation was completed near the end of 2015.
-Recreational Services offices, use to be housed in Belk Gym but were moved in 2020 to the newly built University Recreation Center after its completion.
+Recreational Services offices, which used to be housed in Belk Gym, were moved in 2020 to the newly built University Recreation Center after its completion.

+The facility also houses the Roy R. Fielding Aquatic Center, featuring a 13 foot deep 25 meter by 25 yard pool, available for aquatic club services.
+The facility was named in honor of the former Charlotte men's and women's swimming and diving coach who died in 2020.